Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

 In short, we present a \emph{systematic approach} to the analysis of semilinear wave and Klein-Gordon equations: Given an appropriate structure of the space at infinity and given that the location of the resonances fits well with the non-linear terms, see the discussion below, one can solve (suitable) semilinear equations.
-In particular, the approach readily generalizes to the analysis of \emph{quasilinear} equations, provided one understands the necessary (b-)analysis in the setting of non-smooth metrics; see \cite{HintzQuasilinearDS} for such a generalization in the asymptotically de Sitter setting.
+Thus, the main purpose of this paper is to present the first step towards a general theory for the global study of linear and nonlinear wave-type equations; the semilinear applications we give are meant to show how far we can get in the nonlinear regime using relatively simple means, and lend themselves to meaningful comparisons with existing literature, see the discussion below.
+In particular, our approach readily generalizes to the analysis of \emph{quasilinear} equations, provided one understands the necessary (b-)analysis for non-smooth metrics.
+Since the first version of the present paper, the authors described such generalizations in detail in the context of asymptotically de Sitter \cite{HintzQuasilinearDS} and asymptotically Kerr-de Sitter spaces \cite{HintzVasyQuasilinearKdS}.

 We now describe our setting in more detail.
 We consider semilinear wave equations of the form

 on a manifold $M$ where $q$ is (typically; more general functions are also considered) a polynomial vanishing at least quadratically at $(0,0)$ (so contains no constant or linear terms, which should be included either in $f$ or in the operator on the left hand side).
 The derivative $du$ is measured relative to the metric structure (e.g.\ when constructing polynomials in it).
 Here $g$ and $\lambda$ fit in one of the following scenarios, which we state slightly informally, with references to the precise theorems.
 We discuss the terminology afterwards in more detail, but the reader unfamiliar with the terms could drop the word `asymptotically' and `even' to obtain specific examples.